 Because inbound marketing allows the consumer to become acquainted with your company on their terms not yours.

-By creating content aimed at your buyer personas (fictionalized representations of your ideal customers), you can attract targeted traffic to your website with the chance of developing qualifed leads for your sales team.
+By creating content aimed at your buyer personas (fictionalized representations of your ideal customers), you can attract targeted traffic to your website with the chance of developing qualified leads for your sales team.

 As we've discussed, the way that people WANT AND EXPECT to make business purchasing decisions has changed.
 People do not want their lives or their business days spent dealing with intrusive marketing messages or pushy salespeople.